sebastianlinde/ECI/README.md

 -------------------------------------------------------------------------------------------
 ```

-Next, we can get the ECI rankings for the majors and occupations using the $ECI.post_analysis(.)$ function:
+Next, we can get the ECI rankings for the majors and occupations using the `ECI.post_analysis(.)` function:

 ```Python
 [ECI_Maj_Even_rank, ECI_Occ_Odd_rank] = ECI.post_analysis(ECI_Maj_All,ECI_Occ_All,['Math','Account','Eng','Arts','Econ'],['Theorist','Accountant','Journalist','Service'])